AdarshDaftari/Analysis-and-Algorithm-Design/README.md

 The time complexity of generating a magic square using this algorithm is O(n^2) This is because the algorithm fills in each cell of then×n grid exactly once, performing constant-time operations per cell.

+## 27.PRACTICAL-27:LEAST COMMON SUBSEQUENCE

+ALGORITHM:

+It takes two strings s and t as input from the user.
+It initializes a 2D vector dp of size (n+1) x (m+1) where n and m are the lengths of strings s and t respectively.
+This table is used to store the length of the LCS for each possible substring of s and t.
+It iterates through each character of both strings and fills the dp table based on whether the characters match or not.
+If the characters match, it increments the length of LCS by 1; otherwise, it takes the maximum of the LCS lengths obtained by excluding one character from either string.
+After filling the dp table, it extracts the LCS string by tracing back from the bottom-right corner of the table using the computed LCS lengths.
+Finally, it prints the length of the LCS and the LCS string itself.

+TIME COMPLEXITY:

+Let n and m be the lengths of strings s and t respectively.
+Constructing the dp table requires iterating through each character of both strings, resulting in a time complexity of O(n * m).
+Constructing the LCS string requires another iteration through the dp table, which also takes O(n * m) time.